jundalisay/sp/content/en/research/indian/gospel/chapter-05c.md

 ## Disagreements necessary for enriching life

+{{< l a="Ramakrishna" >}}
-MASTER (to Keshab): "Look here.
-There is Vijay.
+(to Keshab): "Look there is Vijay.
 Your quarrel seems like the fight between Śiva and Rama. Śiva was Rama's s guru.
 Though they fought with each other, yet they soon came to terms.
 But the grimaces of the ghosts, the followers of Śiva, and the gibberish of the monkeys, the followers of Rama, would not come to an end!
+{{< /l >}}

 (Loud laughter.)